Tegarsw17/rest-pond/README.md

 ## Introduction

 Welcome to the Pond Management API, a robust and efficient RESTful web service designed to simplify pond and fish population management.
 This API is built with Golang, GIN, and JWT for security, ensuring a seamless experience for developers and end-users.

 ## Key Endpoints

+### Documentation
+We used Postman for the documentation you can see [here](https://documenter.getpostman.com/view/24837675/2s9YR9XXTj)

 ### User Authentication